menandmice/micetro_docs/guides/implementation/adding_dns.rst

 The DNS agent on the DNS server must be able to transfer AD integrated zones from the local DNS server.

-There is a global setting in that allows the Suite to adjust the zone transfer settings for dynamic or AD integrated zones.
+There is a global setting in that allows Micetro to adjust the zone transfer settings for dynamic or AD integrated zones.
 It is enabled by default but the administrator can change this setting by selecting :guilabel:`Tools --> System Settings` in the Management Console, and switching to the :guilabel:`DNS` tab.